thegbemisola/World-Airplane-Crashes-Analysis-/README.md

 ![Data Processing](https://user-images.githubusercontent.com/61963973/179937153-e768d379-a1d4-4d4f-9fdc-c13742d57e8b.png)

 To get the causes of crashes from the Summary column, I extracted the keywords from the column and used conditional column to group them into:
-+ Mechanical Failure: invovling crashes due to engine, propeller or wing failure.
++ Mechanical Failure: involving crashes due to engine, propeller or wing failure.
 + Weather condition: includes crashes affected by any form of weather e.g rain, storm, fog etc.
 + Pilot error: involves loss of control.
 + Struck an Object: plane crashed into/or struck a mountain, tree etc.